 According to a study released by Experian, the average American holds four credit cards.
 Besides credit, there are all those plastic cards from supermarkets that make you feel like a member (loyalty cards), old video rental and gift cards.
 When all is said and done, that’s billions of plastic cards that end up being thrown away after the expiration date has passed.

-Good news!
-Not only can you recycle gift cards and upcycle old credit cards into something cool, but there is also a company that you can mail them to.
-Instead of throwing old cards in the garbage, take a look into Earthworks System, which accepts plastic cards for recycling.
+Recycling gift cards and upcycle old credit cards into something cool may be your best bet, as there used to be a company that you could mail them to.
+Instead of throwing old cards in the garbage, Earthworks System, used to accept plastic cards for recycling.
 According to their website, Over 75 million pounds of PVC material from plastic cards enters this country’s waste stream each year.
 Read on for a few more crafty recycling project ideas you can also make with old plastic cards.

 Please note: just send plastic cards- no rubber bands, paper clips or paper.
 Also, they ask that you please put a label or hand write the name of your organization on the package so they can track it.

 Pass the word along to your favorite stores and hotels to contact Earthworks to learn how to recycle their cards!
 Cards made from Earthworks 100% recycled plastic can also be purchased.
 After collection, cards are shredded and then turned into new sheets.
 When you go into a market or store, encourage retailers to be responsible by contacting Earthworks and setting up a recycling arrangement for their leftover gift cards and customer loyalty cards.

 If you have concerns about identity theft and sensitive credit/bank card information, you are able to cut your credit cards in pieces before you send them since they will be shredded anyway, or you could shred them and send them.
 To be efficient and cut down on shipping costs, you can wait until you have a collection, or even use a box to collect old plastic cards at work or school before you send them.

 Reduce Reuse Recycle